kuanweih/KDE-2-Gaussian/README.md

 5. Summarize searching result with `python  -W  ignore  summary.py`
 6. If running step 4 and 5 on a cluster, slurm job scripts are provided:
     - `bash  bashtools/slurm-slurm.sh`
-    - `bash  bashtools/slurm-summary.sh`    # make sure all the KDE searches are done and then run this command
+    - `sbatch  bashtools/slurm-summary.sh`    # make sure all the KDE searches are done and then run this command